 How long to rest a turkey

 It’s best to rest the bird for 20-30 minutes before carving.
 Tent with foil and let sit at room temperature.
 The temperature will continue to rise during part of the resting process, called carryover cooking.
 When the temperature begins to fall, the juices will re-absorb into the muscle fibers, making the meat tender and juicy.
-Resting also makes the turkey easier to carve.
+Resting also makes it easier to carve.

 What to make with leftover turkey